ammar-sultan/101296759_comp3133_assignment2/README.md

 This project is an Employee Management System developed using Angular and GraphQL.
 It provides functionality for managing employee data through a user-friendly interface.

-### Features

-- **Login & Signup:** Custom-designed authentication screens to securely log in or register users.
-- **Session Management:** Maintains session using HTML local storage.
-- **Employee List:** Displays a list of all employees with relevant details.
-- **Add Employee:** Allows users to add a new employee using a simple form and API integration.
-- **View Employee:** Shows detailed information of a selected employee.
-- **Update Employee:** Enables users to update existing employee information.
-- **Delete Employee:** Allows the removal of an employee from the system.
-- **Logout:** Redirects to the login page, clearing the session.

 ### Screenshots

 1. Login Screen